JAForbes/impervious/readme.md

 As you access child properties you will get back a `recorder` instance except if the value you are accessing is a primative value, or a symbol.

+Whenever we encounter a primative value or a symbol we immediately convert the proxy into the real concrete value at the time of the start of the transaction.

+This means we don't run into weird issues with equality comparisons for primative values which is important for e.g. checking if a value equates to an identifier or a name.

+But it means if you are using a complex object as some kind of sentinel value in a comparison within an update then you will get false negatives.
+We recommend to instead use a symbol or a primative value in these cases but if you can't do that for some reason you can call `getOriginal(target)` to get the real memory reference for equality checks.

 The patches array returned is mutably updated by each recursively created recorder so you can always inspect the mutations performed from any recorder child instance by inspecting the root `patches` array.

 The `path` is currently just an object representation of property names referenced.
 But in future we may include function calls that should return a proxy such as `.at(0)`.